castlegateit/monolith/README.md

 $foo->image(); // video placeholder image
 $foo->embed(); // video iframe embed code
 $foo->link(); // HTML image with link to video
+$foo->responsiveEmbed(); // iframe embed with responsive wrapper
 ~~~

+Note that `responsiveEmbed` needs an iframe with width and height attributes to calculate the aspect ratio of the video.
+Otherwise, videos are assumed to be in 16:9 format.

 ## WordPress